Frequently Asked Questions

 - UnitedHealthcare/United Behavioral Health

-* including Covered California’s Blue Shield and Health Net plans
+* including Covered California’s Blue Shield, Health Net plans and Sharp Health Plan

 - $200 for initial session (intake)